Dent corn: Description

 The flowers of Zea mays are monoecious and are born in separate parts of the plant.
 The female flower, or ear, is an inflorescence that develops from axillary bud apices several nodes below the stem apex.
 The male flower, or tassel, develops from the stem apex.
 Anthers on the tassel dehisce and release pollen, which is dispersed by the wind (anemophilous).
-Ears consist of a corncob, or rachis, with rows of sessile spikelets bearing kernels, or caryopses, and tightly enveloped by several layers of ear leaves commonly called husks.
+Ears consist of a corncob, or rachis, with rows of sessile spikelets bearing kernels, or caryopses.
+The corncob and kernels are tightly enveloped by several layers of ear leaves commonly called husks.
 The kernels vary from variety to variety, and what distinguishes Zea mays var. indentata from other varieties of Zea mays is the small indentation ("dent") that develops at the crown of each kernel.
 Comparatively, flint corn has a harder-textured, more rounded kernel that may display a slight depression but not a distinct dent.

 Cultivation

 Dent corn is typically cultivated as a row crop grown commercially for grain and fodder.
 Cultivars developed for commercial cultivation are either single- or double-cross hybrids bred for special growing areas, soils, or climatic conditions.